19 Oct The Bow Tie Funnel: How Forward-Thinking Organizations Optimize for Growth

 Why does Amazon invite you to Tweet your purchase immediately?
 Because by publicly announcing it, you trigger certain psychological responses.
 You’re more likely to act in keeping with the behavior of a person who has made that particular purchase from that particular site, in order to avoid any kind of cognitive dissonance.

 What does this mean for you?
+There’s tremendous opportunity to increase the lifetime value (LTV) of the person who just bought when you take proactive measures to lower buyer’s remorse.
 Invite your customer to immediately take some sort of action to cement his status as an adopter of your product or service.
-Make him feel like an insider right away.
+Make him feel like an insider right away and immediately you’ll have taken measures to stave off the dreaded churn.
 You can accomplish this by providing a reward in the form of bonus material, a coupon for $X off his next purchase, an invitation to a special insiders-only community, or something else related to your product.
 With permission, you can tweet a public “thanks” to your new user for joining your community, or automatically enter him into a members-only giveaway.

 Also, make sure that you extract the critical information from your adopters: ask them what tipped the scales for them and encouraged them to buy so that you can continue to tweak and refine your offering to bring in more customers.
 In way of example (and I’ll probably use them again), Nordstrom does a fantastic job of unobtrusively asking the right questions post-purchase where they undoubtedly uncover the small, but very critical consumer adopter insights to shape an amazing ongoing customer acquisition and retention strategy.